bengtmartensson/AGirs/README.md

 IrWidget.[cpp,h] and IrWidgetAggregating.[cpp,h].

-The project contains a library, contained in the directory GirsLib, and two applications: Girs and Listener.
+The project contains a library, contained in the directory GirsLib, and a few applications, presently Girs, GirsLite, Girs4Lirc, Listener, and others.
 The directory GirsLib should be copied to the library area, typically <b>$HOME/Arduino/libraries/GirsLib</b>, while the application directories can be processed by the Arduino IDE directly.
-The directory Girr contains the AGirs application interactive program.
+The directory Girs contains the AGirs application interactive program.
 Listener is a uni-directional program that just emits decodes on the serial interface.
 It is intended to be used in conjunction with my Java program